Search

 Talk to The Teacher

 Believe it or not, even the most difficult teachers want you to succeed.
-In fact, it’s often those teachers that push their classes the hardest who care the most about the long-term success of their students.
+In fact, it’s often those teachers who push their classes the hardest who care the most about the long-term success of their students.
 It might not seem like it, but almost every teacher wants you to do well in their class.

 So, if you find yourself falling behind, struggling on tests or quizzes, or generally grappling with the material for a class, talk to your teacher!
-Teachers love it when students show the initiative to come see them.
+Teachers love it when students show initiative and come to see them.
 Often teachers will make time during lunch, study hall, free periods, or after school to meet with you to review class material, study for upcoming assessments, and generally ensure that you’re caught up in the class.
-And for those students that really show that they are motivated to improve and are putting in the time and effort, teachers will often dispense some VERY helpful advice on exactly what to study for upcoming quizzes and tests – advice you might not get without making the time to see them.
+And for those students who really show that they are motivated to improve and are putting in the time and effort, teachers will often dispense some VERY helpful advice on exactly what to study for upcoming quizzes and tests – advice you might not get without making the time to see them.

 Use Available AP Resources